Social

 ■ Critical human rights issues and countermeasures

-The table to the right shows the priority human rights issues that were identified in the human rights risk assessment.
+The table below shows the priority human rights issues that were identified in the human rights risk assessment.
 We had already been working on mitigation and prevention of the three risks that were identified, but we will continue and strengthen our activities to that end in future.
-Going forward, we will expand the scope of our internal investigations and carry out deliberations to identify specific human rights issues in our supply chain.

 • Improvement of health and safety level according to OSHMS (occupational safety and health management system) and internal rules • Ongoing safety training centering on plants • Improvement of working environment with automation and labor-saving measures through strategic medium- to long-term investments |